itisNathaniel/nexu/README.md

 - [ ] Allow change of theme for the page
 - [ ] Export to GEDCOM
 - [ ] Look back at the project and think of improvements

+Currently licensed under the MIT license, although it may change later in developement but will remain open